-We’re not moving as much as we should these days.
-The majority of us are still working from home and although things are opening up, we’re spending more time sitting around with friends in the back garden than actually getting out and moving.
+Not moving as much as you should be these days?
+You're not alone!
+A lot of people are still working from home and although things have opened up again, we’re spending more time sitting around with friends in the back garden than actually getting out and moving.

 And there’s nothing wrong with that now and again – as long as it doesn’t become a habit.